stephdilolle/weather-api/README.md

 ## Description

-I created a Weather Dashboard that uses the Open Weather Map API to show the user the current weather as well as a 5-day forecast for the city they search for.
+I created a Weather Dashboard that uses the Open Weather Map API to allow the user to search for a city and display the current weather as well as a 5-day forecast for that city.

 ## Usage